ToniWonKanobi/theoveranalyzed.net/posts/2015/2/3/jeff-williams-CEO-material-for-apple.md

 I think the best suggestion comes at the end of his Gruber's speculation:
 >But a replacement who isn’t named until Tim Cook’s retirement in, say, 2030, will likely be someone we don’t yet know — someone who’ll rise through the company’s ranks between now and then.

 We will just have to wait and see.
-Until then, I am happy to go along for the ride 
+Until then, I am happy to go along for the ride <i class="fa fa-apple fa-fw"></i>

 [^k]: Though, admittedly, he sometimes comes off as a tool.
 [^e]: I cannot stress enough that my appraisal of these contenders' CEO abilities is based *solely* on those little glimpses into who they are that we get to see at the Keynotes.
 They could be totally different people behind closed doors.
 Hard to say obviously.